- ADVANTAGES OF A SECURED TRANSACTION

 A security interest in proceeds will not continue long without taking additional action.
 It is important, therefore, to require prompt payment from the debtor once your collateral has been sold.
 In the event of bankruptcy, the continuing security interest in proceeds will be important to preserve your secured claim in proceeds derived from recent sales by the debtor.
 You also will continue to have a security interest in the debtor’s unsold inventory.

 It is possible to perfect a security interest in fixtures such as HVAC equipment and plumbing and electrical fixtures that are incorporated into the debtor’s real estate.
+In general terms, fixtures are goods (materials) that “become so related to particular real estate that an interest in them arises under real estate law.”7 They usually could be removed without damaging the real estate and are kind of a hybrid between personal property and real estate.
 If you sell such items that are to be installed on the debtor’s real estate, you may consider taking such a security interest.
 The rules for perfecting a security interest in fixtures are somewhat complicated and are beyond the scope of this discussion.

 In your security agreement, you will want the right to contact the debtor’s customer to get direct payment.
 The Security Agreement in the appendices has this and other protective terms.